 - Flaming Sword: Some lore describes Jain Zar's warp-forged triskele Silent Death note as having black flame wreathing its three blades as it slices through the bodies of the Phoenix Lord's enemies.

 Baharroth, the Cry of the Wind

 The youngest and most gifted of Asurmen's students, Baharroth is said to retain the vibrancy of youth despite his long existence and many deaths.
-The first warrior to truly master aerial warfare, Baharroth founded the Swooping Hawks Aspect Shrine, teaching the art of fighting with the subtlety of a gentle breeze while striking with the force of a hurricane.
-At the disastrous Council of Coalition, a doomed attempt to unite the Aeldari factions, Baharroth stood with Asurmen and Jain Zar against Karandras and Maugan Ra in a brief but bloody conflict.
+The first Aeldari warrior to truly master aerial warfare, Baharroth founded the Swooping Hawks Aspect Shrine to teach the art of fighting with the subtlety of a gentle breeze while striking with the force of a hurricane.
+In battle, Baharroth fights with speed and grace, preferring to dive into the midst of the enemy to unleash pinpoint fire his hawks talon before soaring into the skies once more.

 - Blinded by the Light: Baharroth's sword, the Shining Blade, is said to have been forged in the heart of a supernova.
 When it strikes an enemy, the energies of this lost star are released, burning the eyes of the impure.
 The 8th Edition rules represent this by giving enemies wounded by the Shining Blade a penalty to their to hit rolls in close combat.
 In previous editions, this was also an ability that Baharroth inflicted on nearby enemy units whenever he joined the battle from Deep Strike.